Romans 1: Apostasy of the Gospel “General Revelation”

 In Acts, we have the famous passage of Paul on Mars Hill in Athens.

-Essentially, the kind of revelation that was available before Christ was corroborating but insufficient.
-We should abandon to rely entirely upon another, much the way we must leave the Law as a way to please God, giving way to the New Covenant.
-Recorded is this incident for us to use in distinguishing between one kind of superseded faith, a “general” one if you will, and a new one that saves on belief, which is very “special.”
+Essentially, the best kind of revelation that was available before Christ was potentially corroborating of God but insufficient.
+We should stop relying on natural revelation to any degree, much the way we must leave the Law as a way to please God, giving way to the New Covenant.

 Acts 17:22-23 (KJV) Then Paul stood in the midst of Mars’ hill, and said, [Ye] men of Athens, I perceive that in all things ye are too superstitious.
 23 For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom therefore ye ignorantly worship, him declare I unto you.